DISSERTATION 8000-10000 WORDS - 2019/0

 These hours will include development of theoretical framework, aims and hypotheses, recruiting samples, fieldwork and liaison with key personnel as appropriate, data recording and analysis, interpretation and writing up.
 Specific times for these subsections cannot be given as they vary from project to project.

-GATERSLEBEN BC Dr (Psychology)
+GATERSLEBEN Birgitta (Psychology)

 Number of Credits: 60